squid-cache/squid-cache.github.io/Features/HTTP2.rst

 HTTP/2 is being designed loosly based on the SPDY experimental protocol for framing HTTP requests in a multiplexed fashion over SSL connections.
 Avoiding the pipeline issues which HTTP has with its dependency on stateful "\r\n" frame boundaries.

 HTTP/2 has some major differences however:
- * HTTP/2.0 contains a magic connection prefix for automated protcol switching with HTTP/1.1 and HTTP/1.0
+ * HTTP/2.0 contains a magic connection prefix for automated protocol switching with HTTP/1.1 and HTTP/1.0
  * Frame layout has been significantly optimized for HTTP messaging outside web browser usages.
  * TLS is optional
  * Compression algorithms have been rewoven specifically for HTTP performance and to avoid security vulnerabilities in gzip compression as used in SPDY.